-Example 7 illustrates the programming model used in OpenGL Multipipe SDK.
+Example 10 illustrates the programming model used in OpenGL Multipipe SDK.
 The program shows the following critical steps:

-1. An initialization phase configuring data and environment ended by mpkConfigInit()
+1. An initialization phase that configures data and the environment and is ended by mpkConfigInit()

 At this step, all the callback pointers are given to OpenGL Multipipe SDK core rendering.